Fleeting Beauty

 “Cedric and his people weren’t always this belligerent.”

 Neville’s knuckles dug into his temples as he rushed to Lander’s side.
-“Are you saying their entire tribe turned into monsters because they lost their ability to appreciate life’s splendor?”
+“Are you suggesting their entire tribe turned into monsters because they stopped appreciating life’s splendor?”

+“Of course not.”
 Lander shook his head as he clasped his hands behind his back and resumed his march away from the undulating lavender carpet.
-“Their lack of attachment allowed the Hunters’ attention to warp them into unwitting accomplices.”
+“Their lack of attachment let the Hunters twist them into unwitting accomplices.”